-Main exercises (30%) After our class discussion over the material, you will turn in clearly-written solutions to harder homework problems.
+Main exercises (40%) After our class discussion over the material, you will turn in clearly-written solutions to harder homework problems.
 These will generally be due weekly.
-Graduate students taking this class will be assigned additional main exercises, in accordance with university policy.

 Written assignments (for all three kinds of homework) will not be accepted after they are due, except in extenuating circumstances that you explain to me as soon as possible.
 Incomplete homeworks will be accepted, though, so please turn in whatever work you have completed when homework is due.
 You are encouraged to work together on your homework, but you must write up your solutions by yourself.